Vicinae: the everything launcher I've been waiting for

 Over the years I went through pretty much every launcher available on Linux: Synapse, Kupfer, Albert, Rofi, Ulauncher.
 When I was on Windows I used Keypirinha for years and got so deep into it that I built several plugins and even created a theme builder for it.
 Launchers are my thing.

 Some were fast but had no extension system.
 Others were extensible but clunky.
-Rofi is powerful but configuring it feels like writing a dissertation.
+Rofi is flexible, but configuring it feels like writing a dissertation (I used it extensively with i3).
 Albert had potential but development stalled.
 Ulauncher was decent but always felt limited.

 Then I found Vicinae.